liferay/liferay-frontend-source-formatter/README.md

 `-m`, `--check-metadata` If we're inside of a portal repository, and one of the files is in the /html/js/liferay/ directory, check all of the modules in that directory, and see if the requires metadata in the files matches the metadata in the modules.js file.

+`--show-columns` If this is passed, it will show the column where the error has taken place.
+At this time, it only works on JavaScript, since ESLint will give us column information, but I may work something out for this in the future.
+This one is added mainly for Sublime Linter and other scripts that may wish use the information.
+It defaults to false, since it's not super useful in regular usage (at least I haven't found it to be).

 If you pass `-v`, it will give you the lines in each file, as well as a merged version (useful for copy/pasting to update the metadata).

 ## Sublime Text Integration